peterhost/peterhost.github.com/_posts/2012-09-19-Installing-both-Stash-and-Jira-on-Ubuntu-with-2-JDK.md

 are, Atlassian's Stash just meets our needs.

-We tried it for 2 months, and don't ever want to look back : for 10 bucks a year, that's be a stupid move for a small company like ours which has `almost no time at all`to dedicate to `sysadmin`.
+We tried it for 2 months, and don't ever want to look back : for 10 bucks a year, that'd be a stupid move for a small company like ours which has `almost no time at all`to dedicate to `sysadmin`.

 `Stash` was our first acquisition